microsoft/playwright/docs/src/test-sharding-js.md

 1. Run `npx playwright merge-reports path/to/all-blob-reports-dir --reporter html` to generate HTML (or any other) report.
 1. Upload generated report to the storage of your choice.

-Similarly to the GitHub Actions steps above, you can configure you can integrate these steps into your CI.
+Similarly to the GitHub Actions steps above, you can integrate these steps into your CI.

 ### Uploading Pull Request reports